Tonypandy railway station: Passenger volume

+The statistics cover twelve month periods that start in April.

 Services

 Monday-Saturday, there is a half-hourly service to & southbound and to northbound.
 There is a two hourly service in each direction on Sundays, with through trains to southbound.
 On 20 July 2018, previous franchise operator Arriva Trains Wales announced a trial period of extra Sunday services on the Rhondda Line to Cardiff and Barry Island.
 This was in response to a survey by Leanne Wood and the success of extra Sunday services on the Merthyr Line and the Rhymney Line.